All About Vitamin D

 • Tanning beds: helpful but are known to cause skin cancers & generally not recommended.
 Otherwise, the same exposure advise as for Sun: 25-25% of time it takes to turn your skin pink.

-• Multivitamins: Okay to use but note overdose of other vitamins can be toxic (e.g., Vitamin A is known toxic).
+• Multivitamins: Okay to use but note overdose of other vitamins can be toxic (e.g., too much Vitamin A is known to be toxic).

 • Latitude – i.e., how far from equator.
 Larger distance means UVB rays go through a longer ozone layer and get absorbed more.
 Beyond 35 degrees latitude north or south, almost no UVB reach the surface from Nov to March (regions north of Flagstaff AZ, Albuquerque NM, Knoxville TN, Oklahoma city OK, Charlotte NC).
 For reference, Canadian border is at 49th parallel and Portland OR is near 45th parallel.